e-travel/cloudwatchlogsbeat/README.md

 a [working go installation](https://golang.org/doc/install) (this includes a valid `$GOPATH`).

-Dependency management is done using [glide](https://glide.sh/), so make sure that it is installed.

 The following steps are necessary for a working installation:

     $ go get -u github.com/e-travel/cloudwatchlogsbeat
     $ cd $GOPATH/src/github.com/e-travel/cloudwatchlogsbeat
-    $ glide install # fetches the dependencies
     $ go build -i # builds the beat and builds/installs the dependencies
     $ ./cloudwatchlogsbeat -e -d '*'